cander2/apix-ig/input/pagecontent/index.md

 This IG enables the vision of reducing pharmaceutical regulatory transaction and processing timelines from days or hours to subsecond timelines, using digitization, automation, and streaming technologies.

-Inspired by high-frequency algorithmic trading and real-time payment systems ([Anderson, Algorri, Abernathy 2023](https://pubmed.ncbi.nlm.nih.gov/37619807/)), R2CS leverages HL7 FHIR, Apache Kafka, and APIs to deliver automated, interoperable, and scalable data exchange for electronic Product Information (ePI), Pharmaceutical Quality Information (PQI), pharmacovigilance, and clinical datasets.
+Inspired by the Uppsala Monitoring Centre's (UMC) [IDMP Request and Publish API IG](https://build.fhir.org/ig/Uppsala-Monitoring-Centre/WHO-UMC-IDMP-Service/index.html) and the finance industry's real-time algorithmic systems ([Anderson, Algorri, Abernathy 2023](https://pubmed.ncbi.nlm.nih.gov/37619807/)), R2CS leverages HL7 FHIR, Apache Kafka, and APIs to deliver automated, interoperable, and scalable data exchange for electronic Product Information (ePI), Pharmaceutical Quality Information (PQI), pharmacovigilance, and clinical datasets.

 R2CS addresses the need for modern, real-time regulatory processes by:
 - **Streaming Data**: Using Kafka to stream FHIR Transaction Bundles and Dataset-JSON as NDJSON, achieving subsecond validation and processing.